gui3/git2stats/README.md

 # git2stats

-a lightweight parser for `git log --stat` with 0 dependencies
+a lightweight parser for `git log --stat` with 0 dependencies.

 > parses git logs into a complete serializable javascript object -
 > gives changes/files/commits

+For now it only parses the data of `git log --stat` and it is not really **branch-aware** but other functions are coming, to get more extended statistics like lines changed / file.
+The aim at long term is to gather enough data to be able to build github/gitlab like applications.

 ## install